Liverpool news: Jurgen Klopp fined £45,000 over West Ham referee comments | Goal.com

 "As a human being, I know if I make a big mistake in the first half, I don't want to open the gap even more."

-And having previously been charged with misconduct by the FA, he will now have to pay the price.
+And having previously been charged with misconduct by the FA, he will now have to pay a heavy price.

+"Jurgen Klopp has been fined £45,000 after accepting an FA charge for comments made following Liverpool’s league game against West Ham United on 4 February 2019," the FA said in a statement.
+"His comments made during a post-match interview breached FA Rule E3(1), as they questioned the integrity of the match referee and/or implied bias."

+It is the second time this season Klopp has been hit by a fine from the FA.